verhas/javageci/REFERENCE.md

   widely used code generation tools like the one implemented int he IDEs or Lombok

-* provides services and interfaces to write code genrating classes.
+* provides services and interfaces to write code generating classes.

 The code generation is executed along with the other unit tests.
 When a Java::Geci code generator is executed it has access to the source